Understanding Shoulder Surgery

 Before Surgery

-Dr. Burns will help you prepare for surgery by talking to you about what is wrong with your shoulder and explaining the planned surgical procedure to you.
+Dr. Burns will help you prepare for surgery by discussing what is wrong with your shoulder and explaining the planned surgical procedure.
 Preoperative bloodwork and testing will be done if necessary to ensure you are healthy for surgery.
-Your medical doctor will be involved if necessary depending on your age and your overall health.
+Your medical doctor will be involved if necessary, depending on your age and overall health.

 The Night Before Surgery